ealeksandrov/ealeksandrov.github.io/_posts/2013-09-12-restful-api-with-nodejs-plus-mongodb.markdown

 });
 {% endhighlight %}

-Info message now pass through winston to its transport –  theconsole.
+Info message now passes through Winston to its transport – the console.

 Next – 404 and 500 error handling.